hannestschofenig/tschofenig-ids/cose-hpke/draft-tschofenig-cose-hpke.md

 ## Overview

+The CDDL for the COSE_Encrypt structure, as used with this specification, is shown in {{cddl-hpke}}.
+The structures referenced below are found in the CDDL.

 HPKE, when used with COSE, follows a three layer structure:

 - Layer 0 (corresponding to the COSE_Encrypt structure) contains content encrypted with the CEK.
 This ciphertext may be detached.
-If not detached, then it is included.
+If not detached, then it is included in the COSE_Encrypt structure.

 - Layer 1 (see COSE_recipient_outer structure) includes the encrypted CEK.

-- Layer 2 (in the COSE_recipient_inner structure) contains parameters needed for HPKE to generate the layer 1 key and to encrypt it.
+- Layer 2 (in the COSE_recipient_inner structure) contains parameters needed for HPKE to generate a shared secret used to encrypt the CEK from layer 1.

-The CDDL for the COSE_Encrypt structure, as used with HPKE, is shown in {{cddl-hpke}}.

 ~~~
 COSE_Encrypt_Tagged = #6.96(COSE_Encrypt)